unravelin/ravelinjs/CONTRIBUTING.md

     │   │       to ensure that the browser under their control made a certain HTTP │   │       request.
     │   │
+    │   ├── server-cli.mjs
+    │   │       Runs the test server standalone, outside of the test runner.
+    │   ├── run.mjs
+    │   │       Runs the test suite on BrowserStack.
+    │   ├── run-local.mjs
+    │   │       Runs the test suite locally on a single browser.
-    │   ├── common.spec.mjs
+    │   ├── utils.mjs
     │   │       Helpers for node *.spec.mjs tests.
     │   ├── ci.mjs
-    │   │       Utilities used when running wdio.conf.mjs in CI, such as │   │       updating GitHub with progress messages.
+    │   │       Updates GitHub commit CI status from the BrowserStack API.
-    │   ├── style.css
+    │   └── style.css
-    │   │       Shared style for integration test pages.
+    │           Shared style for integration test pages.
+    │
+    │   Unit tests
+    │   ==========
+    │
+    │   test-unit/*.test.js files are unit tests written using the Mocha framework.
+    │   They can be executed in a local browser using Karma with │   `npm run test:unit` or continually with `npm run test:unit:watch`; or │   in the integration tests.
+    │
+    ├── test-unit
     │   │
-    │   │   Unit tests
-    │   │   ==========
+    │   ├── ravelin.js -> ../build/ravelin-core+track+encrypt+promise.min.js
+    │   │       A symlink to the working build referenced by tests and loaded into │   │       the browser with <script src=../ravelin.js></script>.
     │   │
+    │   ├── core.spec.js
+    │   ├── encrypt.spec.js
+    │   ├── track.spec.js
+    │   ├── utils.js
-    │   │   test/*.test.js files are unit tests written using the Mocha framework.
+    │   │       Helpers for unit tests.
-    │   │   They can be executed in a local browser using Karma with │   │   `npm run test:unit` or continually with `npm run test:unit:watch`; or │   │   in the integration test browsers with
-    │   │   `npm run test:integration -- --spec test/unit/unit.spec.js`
     │   │
-    │   ├── core.test.js
-    │   ├── encrypt.test.js
-    │   ├── track.test.js
-    │   │
     │   └── karma.conf.js
-    │           Karma JS configuration for loading the *.test.js unit test files │           into a browser and executing them.
+    │           Karma JS configuration for loading the *.spec.js unit test files │           into a browser and executing them.
     │
     │   Artifacts